-Now, you’ll need to wrap the apples individually, but you don’t get much easier than wrap them, place them in a box, and set the box in a corner!
+Now, you’ll need to wrap the apples individually, place them in a box, and set the box in a corner!

-However, you can store your apples in your attic over the cooler months.
-If you have a closed in porch, you could store them there as well over the colder months.
+You can store your apples in your attic over the cooler months.
+If you have a closed-in porch, you could store them there as well over the colder months.
 Even if you don’t have a root cellar, you could dig a hole in the ground and store them there.
 We listed a few options for the hole in the ground in this article.
 See what you think!

 You’ll get creative and find a spot.
 The important part is to make sure that you store them where it is cool and dry.
-You don’t want heat or moisture effecting your harvest.
+You don’t want heat or moisture affecting your harvest.

 5. Potatoes and Apples are NOT Friends

 It needs to be mentioned, that where ever you store your apples that they need not be near potatoes.
 The reason is that as you store potatoes, they emit a gas.
 This gas is harmless for us to breathe, but it will spoil your apple harvest.

 So when storing your apples, be sure to keep this in mind.